 ArcelorMittal South Africa declares force majeure after blast furnace breakdown

+The clause of force majeure, loosely translated as superior force, allows certain terms of an otherwise legally binding agreement to be ignored due to unavoidable circumstances.

-Africa's biggest steel producer, which is majority-owned by Luxembourg ArcelorMittal SA MT.LU, said the blast furnace had suffered thermal damage and had been shut down for an estimated three weeks for repairs.
+Africa's biggest steel producer, which is majority-owned by Luxembourg-based ArcelorMittal SA MT.LU, said the blast furnace had suffered thermal damage and had been shut down for an estimated three weeks for repairs.

-"The company has communicated with customers and has declared a force majeure in respect of the specific impact of this breakdown," the company said.
+"The company has communicated with customers and has declared a force majeure in respect of the specific impact of this breakdown," it said in a emailed response to Reuters.

+ArcelorMittal, also the biggest steelmaker on the continent, produces close to 4.4 million tonnes of finished steel products in South Africa via four main steel plants.

+Its Newcastle plant makes long steel products which are used in the construction industry and has a capacity of 1.9 million tonnes, or just over 150,000 tonnes monthly.

+"Every effort is being made to resolve the problem quickly and to restart production as soon as possible to limit the impact on customers," it said.

+A part of the production has been shifted to the Vaal Melt Shop at its Vereeniging Works plant, ArcelorMittal said.

-(Reporting by Promit Mukherjee and Tanisha Heiberg Editing by David Goodman )
+(Reporting by Promit Mukherjee and Tanisha Heiberg; Editing by David Goodman and Jan Harvey)

 ((Tanisha.Heiberg@thomsonreuters.com; +27117753034; Reuters Messaging: tanisha.heiberg.thomsonreuters.com@reuters.net))